exposit/katamoiran/_posts/2017-02-28-writing-tools.md

 If I accidentally delete an entire scene and don't notice for a week, git is how I get it back.
 If I totally blow a find and replace and end up with "dawizard" level issues but don't notice until I've done two days of further editing, it's fixable.
 If I want to see the difference between today's edits and yesterday's final, it's all there.

 I should mention, I don't really use the LaTex-produced pdfs for working; it's much easier to edit the raw markdown files.
 But sometimes it's nice to see how a section "plays" in a typset form, or to be able to set aisde the "editing" part of my brain so I can focus on the plot and structure.
+And sometimes it's cool to just read.

 I also keep Pythia open on a desktop to the left of my writing desktop, where I can flip over to ask a question as needed.